 - Water Tank Upgrades: Ensures tanks are more resilient during an earthquake.

 - Pipe Replacement: All mains and pipes are being replaced at a rate of 24 miles per year, to ensure the most modern, resilient infrastructure is in place.

-- Close Monitoring of Dams: Minimum annual inspections and frequent seismic analyses in the event of a disaster
+- Close Monitoring of Dams: Annual inspections at a minimum and frequent seismic analyses in the event of a disaster.

 - Coordination with Santa Clara Valley Water District: Strong partnership to ensure water supplies are available for future disaster recovery efforts.